 - Integrations can fill out your feature release schedule

-- Your customers want integrations
+- Your customers ask for integrations

 - Customers who use 5+ integrations are 60–80% less likely to churn